thebitstick/powershell-wtf/README.md

 - Wrapper for dnf
 - Add command-line arguments for existing scripts (like `-?`)
 - Wrapper for systemctl ( systemd :) )
-- Wrapper for rustup
-- Wrapper for GSettings (GNOME)
 - **Adventurous** Re-engineer GNU Make :)
 - Wrapper for xdg-open